JustinCasler/Personal_Website/README.md

 This is my [personal website](https://justincasler.com/).
 Developed using gatsby for the purpose of describing my work history and highlighting my talents for those who are interested.

+Details on maintaining:
+- Make changes
+- Commit and push to main branch
+- npm run deploy to publish changes

 Thanks to to @dchang for the theme starter!